Volvo V60 review

 The Volvo V60 estate takes on rivals from BMW and Mercedes with its stylish looks and strong engines

 It rivals the BMW 3 Series Touring, Mercedes C-Class Estate and Audi A4 Avant, and features a range of efficient engines and an optional eight-speed automatic gearbox.
 This gearbox is a £1,485 option, so it's disappointing that it doesn't shift as smoothly as the gearboxes in its rivals.
-A new plug-in hybrid version, which returns a claimed 150mpg and CO2 emissions of only 49g/km, is now available and the V60 is available in four-wheel-drive as well.
+A plug-in hybrid version, which returns a claimed 150mpg and CO2 emissions of only 49g/km, is available and four-wheel-drive is also available.
+There's also a performance model, the V60 Polestar, which features a 345bhp turbocharged straight-six and four-wheel drive.

-A new Drive-E 2.0-litre engine was made available in a recent update to the model, and it's one of the cleanest engines in its class.
+A new 2.0-litre D4 diesel engine was made available in a recent update to the model, and it's one of the cleanest engines in its class.
 The Volvo V60 comes in five specifications – the entry-level Business Edition, SE, SE Lux, R-Design and top-of-the-range R-Design Lux.

 The second-generation V60 made its debut four years ago, yet the sleek styling still stands out among its rivals, with its steeply raked front and rear windscreens, small side windows and raised rear end.